lycus/mci/docs/instruction_set.rst

 target register.
 The first source register must be an array or vector type, while the second source register must be of type ``uint``.

-The target register must be the first source register's element type.
+The target register must be a pointer to the first source register's element type.

 Structure field instructions
 ++++++++++++++++++++++++++++